 Tucker is my (almost) 6-year-old American Bulldog.

-I should have known from our first meeting at the shelter when he jumped a waist-high gate to greet us that it was going to be a wild ride, but he never ceases to amaze me with his antics.
-Tucker is one of those dogs that can just look at you and make you giggle uncontrollably.
-He’s part dog, part cow, and 100%, lummox.
+From our first meeting in the shelter, I should have known it would be a wild ride.
+Tucker jumped a waist-high gate to greet us.
+Yet, Tucker never ceases to amaze me with his antics.
+He is one of those dogs that can look at you and make you giggle uncontrollably.
+He’s part dog, part cow, and 100% lummox.

-Some of what makes him so goofy, is also what makes him so prone to cranial cruciate ligament (abbreviated CCL) injury.
-He is extremely top-heavy with a giant head and chest, but somehow his tiny back legs did not manage to follow suit, and over the years he has experienced damage to both of his knees.
-Some breeds are also more prone to cruciate ligament injury due to the conformation of their legs, and Tucker is also at a disadvantage in this regard.
+Some of what makes Tucker so goofy is also what makes him so prone to injuries.
+He is front-heavy with a giant head and chest.
+However, his tiny back legs did not follow suit making his knees vulnerable.
+Over the years, he has experienced damage to both of his knees.
+Some breeds are susceptible to cruciate ligament injury due to the conformation of their legs.
+Tucker is also at a disadvantage in this regard.
 His back legs somewhat turn in, making them a lot less stable than other dogs with similar weight.

 Our treatment decision

-In late 2009, Tucker once again became intermittently lame in his rear leg, but this time it was the non-surgical leg.
-He had been limping on and off on his surgical leg for about a year following the traditional (which is an extracapsular repair using the leader line technique) repair but had seemed to finally be getting around ok until this new lameness began.
-At first, it started that he would only limp in the morning, but it gradually progressed to toe touching every other day.
+A year later, Tucker once again became intermittently lame in his other hind leg.
+At first, it started that he would only limp in the morning.
+However, it gradually progressed to toe touching every other day.
 We decided to take him to the veterinarian to have the drawer sign test performed and get a definitive diagnosis.

 Positive drawer sign

-After leaving the office that day we began a strict Conservative Management regimen.
-Remembering all of the trials, tribulations, and difficulties we encountered during Tucker’s Traditional Repair surgery, I really wanted to make sure we could make CM work this time and avoid the trauma of surgery.
+After leaving the office that day, we began a strict Conservative Management regimen.
+Remembering the trials, tribulations of the surgery, I wanted to make CM work this time.

 Conservative management the second time around

-After about the first month of the Rimadyl, I found information on using Yucca Root to help ease inflammation and thought I would give it a try.
-I transitioned from one to the other over the period of about two weeks, knowing in my head that I would keep him on the Rimadyl if I noticed a decline in the way he was feeling.
-After completing the transition to Yucca he seemed to be doing just fine, and we’ve been keeping up with the Yucca Root extract ever since.
-His dosage is 9-10 drops of yucca extract in his food with a bit of water to dilute it.
+After about the first month of the Rimadyl, I found information on using Yucca Root to help ease inflammation.
+I gave it a try.
+I transitioned from one to the other over the period of about two weeks while realizing that I would keep him on the Rimadyl if I noticed a decline in the way he was feeling.
+After that period, Yucca seemed to be doing just fine.
+I have stuck with the Yucca Root extract ever since.
+Tucker’s dosage is 9-10 drops of yucca extract in his food with a bit of water to dilute it.

 In addition to the Yucca, we began giving 1000 mg of Omega-3 Fish Oils twice per day during Conservative Management.
 The idea behind the Omega 3 fatty acids is that it helps to lubricate the joints and reduce inflammation.
 We’ve had nothing but positive results from using this supplement, and it is another one we continue to use.
-We also had always been doing the Glucosamine/Chondroitin supplements, and continue to use these as well.
-Cosequin seems to be the most palatable variety, as well as a vet favorite, but we’ve tried many brands with similar amounts of success.
+We also had always been doing the Glucosamine/Chondroitin supplements and continue to use these as well.
+Cosequin seems to be the most palatable as well as a vet favorite.
+However, we’ve tried many brands with similar amounts of success.

 Our CCL Injury conservative management overview